OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 attach more significance to relish than nshima.

-one scoop enough gravy.
+one scoop of gravy.
 Children are not allowed to imitate adults in forming ladles

 when sharing a meal.
-It is a form of contempt of the highest level to elders.
-Ulukondwa
+It is a form of contempt of the highest level for elders.
+Ulukondwa (nkondwa for the plural) is a preserve of elders when you are eating with elders.

 One old man said the reason is simple: “The goodness, the ingredients